VMware CPU hog

 Prerequisites

-- Execution plane is connected to vCenter and the hosts on port 443.
+Execution plane should be connected to vCenter and host vCenter on port 443.

-- VMware tool is installed on the target VM with remote execution enabled.
+VMware tool should be installed on the target VM with remote execution enabled.

-- Adequate vCenter permissions to access the hosts and the VMs.
+Adequate vCenter permissions should be provided to access the hosts and the VMs.

-- Create a Kubernetes secret that has the Vcenter credentials in the
+Kubernetes secret has to be created that has the Vcenter credentials in the

 CHAOS_NAMESPACE